Facing (retail)

+An extreme version of the tactic is front-filling, where items are moved to the front of the shelves to address supply chain shortages.
+In some cases, products may be spread across empty spaces to conceal gaps and maintain the appearance of a fully stocked shelf.

 In department stores it may be referred to as recovery, as in the store is recovering from the rush of customers that affect the model appearance the store wants to portray.
 Merchandise may be put in the wrong area, or customers may leave debris on the floor.
 Correcting these issues is a part of the recovery process.